rahul-surendran02/React-todo-app/README.md

 The application was deployed on **Netlify** and later converted into native iOS and Android apps using **Median.co**.

 ## Features
-1. **Add Tasks**
+- **Add Tasks**

  - Users can add new tasks using a controlled input form.
  - Each task is assigned a unique UUID to ensure accurate identification and state updates.

-2. **Toggle Completion**
+- **Toggle Completion**

  - Clicking a task toggles a completed class.
  - Completed tasks display grayed-out text with a line-through effect for visual clarity.

-3. **Edit Tasks**
+- **Edit Tasks**

  - Users can update tasks inline.
  - The edit icon replaces the task view with an input field pre-filled with the current task text.

-4. Delete Tasks
+- Delete Tasks

  - Tasks can be removed using a trash icon.
  - Deletion is handled efficiently using ID-based filtering.

 ## UI & Design

 - The interface is minimal and user-friendly.
 - Font Awesome icons are used for edit and delete actions to improve visual communication.

+## Tech Stack

+- React
+- HTML5
+- CSS3
+- JavaScript (ES6+)
+- Netlify

 ## Deployment